 Let’s go through some examples of Proper Noun used in English Grammar.
-Find out the proper noun from the sentences below.
-Just keep in mind the basic definition of a proper noun and its characteristics we have discussed above:
+The below are some sentences listed out which contains one or two Proper nouns.
+Just keep in mind the basic definition of a proper noun and its characteristics we have discussed above.

 Some more examples of a proper noun:

 Name of a Brand- Nike, Google, Amazon, Zomato, etc

 Title of people- Prime Minister Modi, Captain Jack, Sir Issac Newton etc

 Name of Monuments- The Statue of Liberty, The India Gate